 The Change Management Policy document shall be considered as “confidential” and shall be made available to the concerned persons with proper access control.
 Subsequent changes and versions of this document shall be controlled.

-The CISO / designated personnel is responsible for proper implementation of the Policy.
+The CISO / designated personnel is responsible for the proper implementation of the Policy.
 The Department Manager ensures that changes follow the Change Management Process.
 The Director of Central Services reviews the Change Management Schedule monthly to ensure all changes follow the Change Management Process.
-The Management Executive Committee review the Change Management Schedule quarterly to ensure changes follow the Change Management Process.
+The Management Executive Committee reviews the Change Management Schedule quarterly to ensure changes follow the Change Management Process.

 - A current baseline configuration of the information system and its components shall be developed, documented and maintained.

 - A current inventory of the components of the information system along with the owner shall be developed, documented and maintained.

 - The baseline configuration of the information system shall be updated as an integral part of the information system component installation.

 - Changes to the information system shall be authorized, documented and controlled by the use of formal change control procedure.

 - Changes in the configuration of the information system shall be monitored through configuration verification and audit processes.

 - The information system shall be configured to provide only essential capabilities and shall prohibit and /or restrict the use of specific functions, ports, protocols, and/or services.
 A list of prohibited and/or restricted functions, port, protocols etc. shall be defined and listed.

 - The inventory of the information system components shall be updated as an integral part of the component installation.